Feeding data to selection widgets with OptionProvider

 is specified, the tag node name with tag namespace (for a cq:Tag node) or a node name (otherwise) will be used as the value.
 This is particularly useful for tag listings.

-Default is the "value" attribute for ordinary JCR nodes and "@name" for tags;
+Default is the "value" attribute for ordinary JCR nodes, .toString() method for an Enum class and the node name for tags;

-attributeMembers - if specified, define one or more attributes of a node to be rendered as HTML attributes of the corresponding Granite UI entities.
+attributeMembers - if specified, defines one or more attributes of a node or public method names of an Enum class to be rendered as HTML attributes of the corresponding Granite UI entities.
 For example, attributeMembers = "some-jcr-attribute"

 will be rendered as <coral-select-item data-some-jcr-attribute="literal_value_of_this_attribute">